Adoption form

 If you are the potential adopter, are you 25 years or older?

-If you have or had dogs, are they /were they kept up to date on their vaccines and on year round heartworm preventative?
+If you have or had dogs, are they /were they kept up to date on their vaccines and on year round heartworm preventative with proof of purchase?

 Are your resident pets spayed and neutered?